 He was born more than two centuries ago.
 In fact, when he was born—1810—older Americans could remember the signing of the Declaration of Independence.
 Still alive in 1810 were Napoleon, John Adams, Thomas Jefferson, and England’s King George III.
-And even though he died seven years before Fort Worth incorporated, he was one of those soldier-statesmen—like Colonel John Peter Smith, Captain Ephraim Merrell Daggett, and Captain B. B. Paddock—who seemed to leave his fingerprints on every page of early local history.
+And even though he died seven years before Fort Worth incorporated, he was one of those soldier-statesmen—like Colonel John Peter Smith, Captain Ephraim Merrell Daggett, Major K. M. Van Zandt, Major James Jones Jarvis, and Captain B. B. Paddock—who seemed to leave his fingerprints on every page of early local history.
 In fact, he is remembered as the father of Tarrant County.

 Middleton Tate Johnson was born in South Carolina.
 By 1832 he was in Alabama, where he was elected to the state legislature at age twenty-two.
 By 1839 he was in east Texas—Shelby County (Shelby County also sent us Daggett and Captain Charles Turner).
 When two feuding factions in Shelby County clashed in the Regulator-Moderator War (or Shelby County War) in 1842-1844 over land swindling, fraud, and cattle rustling in east Texas, Johnson was a captain of the Regulators.
 (Daggett also was a Regulator.)